next-actions/pytest-mh/docs/topology.rst

     class KnownTopologyGroup(KnownTopologyGroupBase):
         AnyProvider = [KnownTopology.AD, KnownTopology.IPA, KnownTopology.LDAP]

-Now we can write a parametrized test, the test will be run for all providers.
+Now we can write a parameterized test, the test will be run for all providers.
-Notice, how we added the ``provider`` fixture mapping so the host can be accessed with the provider name (like ``ldap``) or through a generic name ``provider`` that will be used in topology parametrization.
+Notice, how we added the ``provider`` fixture mapping so the host can be accessed with the provider name (like ``ldap``) or through a generic name ``provider`` that will be used in topology parameterization.
 The roles need to implement a common interface so they can be used in tests interchangeably.

 .. code-block:: python